+14.11.1.
+Command goals

+A developer executes a command to achieve a particular step in the development workflow.
+CodeReady Workspaces provides the ability to organize commands per goal:

+- Build: Commands that build the projects in a workspace. - Test: Commands related to test execution. - Run: Commands that run projects in a workspace. - Debug: Commands used to start a debugging session. - Deploy: Commands that are used to deploy projects in a workspace on specific servers or services. - Common: Commands used for general purpose.

 14.11.2.
-Command Goals
+Command context

-A command is executed by the developer to achieve a particular step from his flow.
-We provide the ability to organize commands per goal:

-- Build: Commands that build a workspace's projects. - Test: Commands related to test execution. - Run: Commands that run a workspace's projects. - Debug: Commands used to start a debugging session. - Deploy: Commands that are used to deploy a workspace's projects onto specific servers or services.

-Common: General purpose commands.
+The context of a command defines the projects that the command can be used with.
+For example: a maven build command is relevant only if the project uses Maven.

 14.11.3.
-Command Context

-All commands are not applicable to every project.
-So we wanted to add the notion of context to a command.
-The context of a command defines the project(s) that the command can be used with.
-For example: a maven build command will be relevant only if the project is using maven.
+Managing commands

+Workspace commands are available in the Commands Explorer view.
+This view is accessible from the left pane.
+The commands are organized in this view by goal.

+To create new commands, use the + icon next to a goal.
+Alternatively, you can select a command from the tree to edit, duplicate, or delete it.

+The command editor is a distinct tab in the existing editor pane.
+Double-click the tab to use the full-screen edit mode.
+The editor can be split vertically or horizontally to display multiple editors at once.

+- Name: A unique command name in your workspace.
+The name is not restricted to CamelCase. - Intructions: To learn more about instructions and macros, see the Macros section. - Goal: Use the dropdown list to change the goal of the command. - Context: By default, the command is available with all the workspace projects.
+You can scope the command to be available only for selected projects. - Preview: To learn more about servers, see the Servers section.

+CodeReady Workspaces provides macros that can be used within a command or preview URL to reference workspace objects.
+To learn more, see the Macros section.

 14.11.4.
-Managing Commands

-Workspace commands are available thought the Commands Explorer accessible from the left pane where they are organized by goal.

-You can create new commands by using the + button display next to each goals.
-Alternatively, you can select a command from the tree to edit, duplicate or delete it.

-The command editor is handled as another tab in the existing editor pane.
-You get more space to configure the command and benefit from the full screen edit mode (by double clicking on the tab) and the ability to split vertically or horizontally to display multiple editors at the same time.

-- Name: Command name as to be unique in your workspace.
-The name is not restricted to camelCase. - Intructions: Learn more about instructions and macros. - Goal: Use the dropdown to change the goal of the command. - Context: By default, the command is available with all project(s) of the workspace.
-You can scope the command to be available only for selected project(s). - Preview: Learn more about previews.

-CodeReady Workspaces provides macros that can be used within a command or preview URL to reference workspace objects.
-Learn more here.
+Macros list

+When editing a command, you can access all the macros that can be used in the command's instructions or in the preview URL.
+To display a complete list of macros, click on the Macros link.

 14.11.5.
-Macros list

-When editing a command, you can get an access to all the macros that can be used in the command's instructions or in the preview URL.
-To display the complete list of macros, click on the Macros link.
+Auto-completing macros

+You can auto-complete all macros used in the editor.
+To activate the auto-complete feature, press Ctrl+Space.
+This displays a menu listing all the possible macros based on what is typed.

 14.11.6.
-Macros Auto-Completion

-You can get auto-complete for all macros used in the editor.
-To activate this feature hit <Ctrl+Space> this will bring up a menu listing all the possible macros based on what's been typed.

-14.11.7.
-Use Commands
+Using commands

-You can use commands from multiple widgets:
+You can use commands from the following widgets:

-Command palette

-- Command toolbar - Contextual menu in project explorer

-14.11.8.
 Command Palette

+- Command toolbar - Contextual menu in the Project Explorer view

+14.11.6.1.
+Using the Command Palette